Why Total Abstinence in Recovery Is Key to Long-Term Sobriety

 Getting down to the specifics, you might ask what harm could a single drink do?
 The answers may surprise you – but, then again, maybe not.
 Let’s look at what you’re jeopardizing by taking that single drink.

-One is Never Enough
+One Drink Is Never Enough

 To an alcoholic or individual with an alcohol abuse problem who’s in recovery, one drink is never going to be it.
 The body’s brain circuits have been so rewired to crave that alcohol nirvana, the numbing out of all pain, the release from all stress, that the first sip is enough to put the recovery train into derailment.